Erwin Lutzer: Radio and television

+Pastor Lutzer is the featured speaker on two radio broadcasts produced by Moody Church Media: "Songs in the Night," (1980–Present) and "Running to Win" (1998–Present).
+From 1980-2024, he was also the featured speaker on the "Moody Church Hour," a weekly broadcast of worship and teaching.
+On February 18, 2024, he transferred hosting “Moody Church Hour” to the 17th Senior pastor of The Moody Church, Philip Miller.
+These broadcasts are heard on radio stations across the U.S., including Moody Radio, Bott Radio Network, the Bible Broadcasting Network, and more as well as streaming worldwide on the internet.
+"Running To Win" also broadcasts internationally in over 50 countries and 7 languages, through partnerships like Trans World Radio.

 On November 10, 2018, his television production of A Call for Freedom, tracing the Protestant Reformation from the time of Martin Luther and shot on location in Germany, won three regional Emmy Awards.

+Lutzer continues to speak internationally at churches, conferences, and retreats, such as the Word of Life Conference Center in Hudson, Florida and the Training Center at the Cove with the Billy Graham Evangelistic Association.

 Author

-Lutzer has authored more than 50 books, including Hitler’s Cross, which won a Gold Medallion award from the Evangelical Christian Publishers Association, and the bestselling One Minute After You Die: A Preview of Your Final Destination.
+Lutzer has authored more than 70 books, including Hitler’s Cross, which won a Gold Medallion award from the Evangelical Christian Publishers Association, and the bestselling We Will Not Be Silenced: Responding Courageously to Our Culture's Assault on Christianity and One Minute After You Die: A Preview of Your Final Destination.

 Lutzer’s book critiquing Dan Brown’s best-selling novel The Da Vinci Code, entitled The Da Vinci Deception, was featured on national broadcasts in both secular and Christian markets.

 Personal life

 Lutzer and his wife, Rebecca, make their home in the Chicago area as of 2021.
 They have three adult children.